Pabz-10/2025-NBA-Champion-Predictor/README.md

 # Data Set & Algorithm
 The data set I used in this program only took into account 2024 playoff data from clutch time which is defined as "the final five minutes of the fourth quarter or overtime when the score is within five points" by the NBA.
 My choice to use this particular data set was due to the fact that the level of play in the NBA only goes up as the playoffs progress and often times the game is won or lost during this clutch period.

-With the data chosen, my next step was to devise an algorithim that could take this data and predict two teams to make it to the finals.
+With the data chosen, my next step was to devise an algorithm that could take this data and predict two teams to make it to the finals.
 To do this, my alogrithim took into account four key catagories:
 - Effective Field Goal Percentage (eFG%): weighted at 40%

 - Defensive Rating per 100 possesions: weighted at 30%